QuiltMC/rfcs/rfc/0000-automated-test-framework-and-team.md

 - Is it nescessary for a seperate team to be constructed, or is it possible to start working with another team immediatly.
 - Who will own it after it is stable and released?
 - A general Fake players class has different design needs than an automated testing player and will not be developed, these can later be merged if needed.
+- What standards should the documentation be held to?